NippunSharma/mlpack_random_forest_revamp/README.md

 "random_forest" directory contains the refactored code for `_main.cpp` files.

-Also, take a look at the "CMakeLists.txt" inside "random_forest" directory, to know how the CMake macros are called, and how is grouping done.
+Also, take a look at the `CMakeLists.txt` inside `random_forest` directory, to know how the CMake macros are called, and how is grouping done.